 "But that wheel made of alternating light and royal blue “pies” when combined with a yellow hand adds just enough color to make this piece a real looker...the Yacht Timer’s are rare, rare, rare.
 In fact, I’d bet that less than a handful of them come up for sale each year – and I’m relatively confident in saying this as I track them semi-seriously.”

-This Seiko 7A28 regatta comes with original instructions manual, inner/outer Seiko boxes, canvas-backed leather strap, nylon strap, rugged travel case, and springbar tool.
+This Seiko 7A28 regatta comes with original 7A28 instructions manual, Seiko Quartz box & hang tag, canvas-backed leather strap, nylon strap, rubber dive strap, rugged travel case, and springbar tool.

 DIAL: Vibrantly colorful and rare regatta dial, with matching hands - all writing is crisply legible, and the blue and yellow colors feature zero fade; lume shines.

-BAND: This 7A28 comes with a light brown leather-backed canvas strap; it also comes with a green, white, and dark blue nylon strap.
+BAND: This Seiko 7A28 comes on a grey leather-backed canvas strap; it also comes with a blue, white, and red nylon strap and rubber Seiko dive strap.

 MOVEMENT: Seiko 7A28 quartz movement, manufactured in May 1983.
 We have performed a full service on this Seiko Regatta chronograph